As parents, we often fail to understand just how fast time flies.

 And for this reason, along with a few others, I realised it was the time we needed a home base where he could have his own bedroom, and this is exactly why we have returned to Australia to achieve this.

-I love how responsible he is with this space I allow him to have.
+I love how responsible he is for this space I allow him to have.
 He uses it to complete his school assignments, interact with friends in the neighbourhood, and play online games.
 At the end of the day, he feels more of a man than a boy.

 2. Public image is very important to kids